← Glossary · Architecture

 Also called: Gated Recurrent Unit, GRUs

 GRU stands for Gated Recurrent Unit.
-It's a type of neural network layer that helps computers understand sequences of information, like words in a sentence.
+It's a type of artificial neural network designed to process sequences of data, like words in a sentence or measurements over time.

 Learn AI in 5 minutes a day.